suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 # Creating Manifests {#creating-manifests}

 Manifests are created using tools for constructing COSE structures, calculating cryptographic values and compiling desired system state into a sequence of operations required to achieve that state.
-The process of constructing COSE structures and the calculation of cryptographic values is covered in {{RFC8152}}.
+The process of constructing COSE structures and the calculation of cryptographic values is covered in {{-cose}}.

 Compiling desired system state into a sequence of operations can be accomplished in many ways.
 Several templates are provided below to cover common use-cases.
 These templates can be combined to produce more complex behavior.